History of the Special Operations Warrior Foundation

 Nearly 70,000 miliary special operations and support personnel are stationed in units throughout the United States and overseas bases.
 Some of the largest concentrations of Special Operations Forces are at military bases at Fort Bragg and Camp Lejeune, North Carolina; Hurlburt Field, Florida; Coronado Naval Station, California; Dam Neck, Virginia; MacDill AFB, Florida; Fort Lewis, Washington; Fort Stewart, Georgia; Fort Campbell, Kentucky; Little Creek, Virginia; Fort Carson, Colorado; Royal Air Force Base Mildenhall, United Kingdom; and Kadena Air Base, Japan.

-The Warrior Foundation is committed to providing scholarship grants, not loans, to nearly 1,000 surviving children.
-These children survive nearly 900 Special Operations personnel who gave their lives in service to their country, including those who died fighting our nation's war against terrorism, as part of "Operation Enduring Freedom" in Afghanistan and the Philippines; as well as "Operation Iraqi Freedom."
+The Warrior Foundation is committed to providing scholarship grants, not loans, to over 1,000 surviving children.
+These children survive over 900 Special Operations personnel who gave their lives in service to their country, including those who died fighting our nation's war against terrorism, as part of "Operation Enduring Freedom" in Afghanistan and the Philippines; as well as "Operation Iraqi Freedom."

 "I knew the people from the Special Operations